sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_11.rst

 relevant to our ``outcome``, is to specify the null hypothesis that is the most complicated model that does not rely on ``A`` in any form, even as an interaction.
 The alternative hypothesis corresponds to this null model plus a main effect term of ``A``.
-Thit is a lot closer to what most people would intuitively think of as a “main effect of ``A``”, and it yields the following as our Type 2 test of the main effect of ``A``:\ [#]_
+This is a lot closer to what most people would intuitively think of as a “main effect of ``A``”, and it yields the following as our Type 2 test of the main effect of ``A``:\ [#]_